stanford-oval/cs224v-fall2022/hw2/instructions/part-1.md

 ```

 You can now ask questions to your model at http://127.0.0.1:3000.
 Follow the configuration instructions, then click on Conversation to access the dialogue agent.
-Note that the model can only answer questions with properties in scope.
-Refer to the evaluation dataset or the manifest for what are the available properties.
+Note that the model can only answer questions on the properties in the domain.
+Refer to the evaluation dataset or the manifest for the available properties.

-Hint: despite decent accuracy reported on artificial evaluation set, the agent is very likely to perform poorly.
+Hint: despite decent accuracy reported on artificial validation set, the agent is very likely to perform poorly.

 ## Submission
 Each student should submit a pdf file and include the following: